Educator

-Experience: Katherine has worked with thousands of students over a decade of teaching artist experience and six-years of college-level teaching.
+Katherine has worked with tens of thousands of students over a decade of teaching experience and eight-years of college-level teaching.
 She has taught theatre and drama in universities and preschools, in prisons and private schools, in suburbs, cities, and rural communities, and across the US, Canada, and India.
 She has worked with people of all ages, has experience with neuro- and physically-diverse students, and has training in trauma-informed/healing-centered pedagogy.
 At the university level, Katherine has lectured and taught courses on topics including Shakespeare, Drama as Pedagogy, Educational Cognitive Neuroscience, and Child Development.
-Past positions include roles as faculty at Interlochen Arts Camp, Education Director with Montana Shakespeare in the Parks, teaching artist/curriculum consultant/board member with the Children’s Theatre of Madison, teaching artist/curriculum designer with Whoopensocker, educational programs director with Door Shakespeare, and many more.
+As an expert in playful learning practices, she has worked with theatres — including roles as Education Director with Montana Shakespeare in the Parks and the Utah Shakespeare Festival, faculty at Interlochen Arts Camp, teaching artist/curriculum consultant/board member with the Children’s Theatre of Madison, teaching artist/curriculum designer with Whoopensocker, educational programs manager with Door Shakespeare — toy companies, preschools, children’s museums, and more.
 Katherine is deeply dedicated to and excited about developing asset-based, equitable, and joyful pedagogies!

 Katherine is one of the best teachers I have ever had.
 She always encouraged all of our ideas, allowing for us to feel comfortable to provide our thoughts and opinions and learn from each other.
 She also came in with a positive energy, causing all of us to be as excited as she was for the day ahead.